-We must go after financial institutions who bankroll smugglers under the guise of legitimate financial transactions.
-This effort should by concentrated not only on financial institutions here at home, but should extend to institutions abroad.
-To do this, more resources are necessary to trace the source of the financing.
+We must go after financial institutions who bankroll smugglers under the guise of this, more resources are necessary to trace the source of the financing.
 This effort could pay off tremendous benefits.
 If you dry up the money sources to the smuggler, you dry up his lifeline.